COVID-19 pandemic in Japan: Distance learning

 On 27 February 2020, Prime Minister Shinzo Abe requested that all Japanese elementary, junior high, and high schools close until early April to help contain the virus.
-This decision came days after the education board of Hokkaido called for the temporary closure of its 1,600 public and private schools.
-Nursery schools were excluded from the nationwide closure request.
-As of 5 March, 98.8 per cent of all municipally run elementary schools have complied with Abe's request, resulting in 18,923 school closures.
+Several days prior, the education board of Hokkaido had announced the temporary closure of the schools in the prefecture.
+As of 5 March, 18,923 municipal elementary schools, 98.8 percent of those in Japan, had complied with Abe's request.
+Subsequent analysis found that these school closures did not meaningfully contribute to a reduction in COVID-19 spread.

 Aid to China

 On 26 January 2020, Japanese people donated a batch of face masks to Wuhan.
 According to the Liberty Times of Taiwan, these were actually purchased by China, but Japanese media and the Japanese Consulate General in Chongqing stated that it was a donation.

 On 3 February 2020, four organizations, the Japan Pharmaceutical NPO Corporation, the Japan Hubei Federation, Huobi Global, and Incuba Alpha, donated materials to Hubei.

 On 10 February 2020, the Liberal Democratic Party's Secretary-General Toshihiro Nikai said that the party would deduct 5,000 yen from the March funds from members of the party to support mainland China.